UH System Policies and Procedures

 a.
 Contracts Requiring Proof of Other Party Insurance

 The University has standard insurance requirements that generally apply to other entities doing business with the University (see Appendix 2).
 If the counterparty(ies) cannot or will not meet University’s insurance requirements, consideration should be given to selecting another alternative.
 Waivers of or changes to the standard insurance requirements must be approved by the office authorized to sign the particular Contract and the University’s Office of Risk Management (ORM), with input from OGC.

 Contracts often require the University to maintain and show proof of certain types and amounts of insurance coverage.
 In general, the University does not purchase insurance to cover the University’s performance under the Contracts.
 The University is considered a “self-insured” entity and certificates to this effect may be obtained from the State of Hawaiʻi’s risk management office.
 Please consult with ORM with respect to obtaining such certificates.

 Some Contracts also require the other party to be named as “additional insured” under University insurance policies.
 In virtually all situations, naming the counterparty(ies) as additional insured under any University insurance policy will not be feasible or possible.
 Appendix 2 describes the representations that can be made in a Contract about the University’s insurance coverage, without further review by OGC.
 Contracts that require the University to provide insurance of different types or specific amounts must be reviewed by ORM, with input from OGC, who may recommend approval by appropriate Officers.

 a.
 Affiliation/Student Field Experience Agreements

-The University enters into numerous affiliation agreements, the purpose of which is to make available to its students a broad range of field and clinical experience opportunities by allowing the students to be placed short term into various facilities.
-Appendix 4 contains four healthcare clinical experience affiliation agreement templates.
+The University enters into numerous affiliation agreements, the purpose of which is to make available to students a broad range of short-term field and clinical experience opportunities.

 If the template agreements are completed without any material changes, they need not be submitted to